SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

      `execute command`_      request        ``do␣module:command␣``\ (<argument> | ``null``)
     ======================= ============== ==================

-.. admonition:: Remark
+    :Remark:

         We tried to keep this list small.
 However a possible extension is discussed in `SECoP Issue 29: New messages for buffering`_ and `SECoP Issue 46: Remote logging`_

 Theory of operation:
     The first messages to be exchanged after the a connection between an ECS and a SEC node is established